chalatz/tours/pages/info/destinations.md

 has_gallery: false
 meta:
   title: Destinations in Rhodes Greece, Best Rhodes Destinations
-  http_desc: Destinations in Rhodes Greece, Best Rhodes Destinations, Rhodes Attractions and Places to Visit
+  http_desc: Destinations in Rhodes Greece, Best Rhodes Destinations, Rhodes Attractions
+    and Places to Visit
-  description: Destinations in Rhodes Greece, Best Rhodes Destinations, Rhodes Attractions and Places to Visit, Things to do and see in Rhodes
+  description: Destinations in Rhodes Greece, Best Rhodes Destinations, Rhodes Attractions
+    and Places to Visit, Things to do and see in Rhodes
   keywords: Destinations in Rhodes Greece, Best Rhodes Destinations.
+Attractions,
-Attractions, Places, Thigs to do
+    Places, Thigs to do
   abstract: Destinations in Rhodes Greece, Best Rhodes Destinations
-  author: 'Nick'
+  author: Nick
-  copyright: 'NK for Rhodes Private Tours,2018'
+  copyright: NK for Rhodes Private Tours,2018

-title: 'Destinations in Rhodes Greece'
+title: Destinations in Rhodes Greece
-subtitle: 'RHODES UNIQUE ATTRACTIONS AND NATURAL BEAUTY'
+subtitle: RHODES UNIQUE ATTRACTIONS AND NATURAL BEAUTY
 head_photo:
-  src: ./img/pages/destinations/destinations-head-photo.jpg
+  src: "./img/pages/destinations/destinations-head-photo.jpg"
-  alt: 'Rhodes Island Destinations'
+  alt: Rhodes Island Destinations
 sections:
 - gallery:
     items_per_row: 3
     from: 1
     to: 3
 - gallery:
     items_per_row: 3
     from: 4
     to: 6
 links:
 - driving_tours
 - guided_tours
 - walking_tours

 ---
 The spectacular Rhode Island is known by many names.
 It's **the Island of Helios** (the Sun God), **the Island of the Knights** and even **the Pearl of the Mediterranean Sea**.
 It's many cosmopolitan, traditional, cultural and historical sites warrant the multitude of names.
 The island is home to clean beaches, **great recreational activities** and **tourist sites for the entire family**.